This is the fourth video in a series hosted by Mango featuring our Partners from across the world.

 Our partners all have different experiences with this, so we found it really interesting to hear what they had to say, with some real-life examples to back up their thoughts.

-Watch the video below, and leave your own thoughts on what it makes a good induction, OR what makes a bad one!
+Watch the video below, and leave your own thoughts on this.
+We'd love to hear what you think!

 Partners featured in this video: